Mister Donut: El Salvador

-In El Salvador, the menu includes some Salvadoran cuisine.
-As of 2014, there were 30 Mister Donut stores in the country, with a few offering 24-hour service.
-The rights are held by Adolfo Salume.
+In El Salvador, Mister Donut has a large cultural presence as the menu includes traditional Salvadoran cuisine and is known for it's famous 2X1 promotion during September.
+It has sponsored local football teams such as CD Águila and Alianza F.C. which are major football teams in the country.
+As of 2026, there are 24 Mister Donut stores in the country, with a few offering 24-hour service.
+The rights are held by Sistemas Comestibles.